Jerome Gross - Surgeon and Renowned Violinist

-His prized possession, which his wife called, “the second Mrs. Gross,” was a Golden Stradivarius violin called the Kiesewetter and dated 1731.
+His prized possession, which his wife called “the second Mrs. Gross,” was a Golden Stradivarius violin called the Kiesewetter and dated 1731.
 The Kiesewetter Stradivarius, circa 1723, is an antique violin fabricated by Italian luthier Antonio Stradivari of Cremona.
-The instrument derives its name from its previous owner, German composer, and violinist, Christophe Gottfried Kiesewetter.
+The instrument derives its name from its previous owner, German composer and violinist Christophe Gottfried Kiesewetter.
 To Dr. Gross, it symbolized everything excellent and perfect in the world of art.

 Jerome married Janet Moss in 1938.
-Janet was born on November 25, 1913, to Herman and Florence Moss and grew up at 10305 Lake Shore Boulevard.
-Jerome and Janet had two children: David born on December 10, 1938, and Kathleen (Lucatorto) born on January 22, 1941.
+On November 25, 1913, Janet was born to Herman and Florence Moss and grew up at 10305 Lake Shore Boulevard.
+Jerome and Janet had two children: David, born on December 10, 1938, and Kathleen (Lucatorto), born on January 22, 1941.
 Both attended Bratenahl School.

 Dr. Gross had been in ill health for some time and died on February 15, 1969, in Los Angeles while visiting relatives.
 Gross wrote his epitaph: “Here lies a man who did not accomplish all he set out to do.
 His goals were too many and too high, and he knew it.
 But he had a darn good time trying!”
-Janet died on September 14, 1996 and buried alongside Jerome in Mayfield Cemetery.
+Janet died on September 14, 1996, and was buried alongside Jerome in Mayfield Cemetery.